Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Compression and Deployment Pipeline

 Note that only the scale parameters $\{s_a, s_b, s_c\} \in \mathbb{R}$ while all other parameters $\in \mathbb{N}_0$.

-Our pipeline implements two popular ways of determining at which point quantization is applied to a DNN.
-The first method quantizes as a post process (PPQ)~\cite{nagel_up_2020, hubara_improving_2020}, i.e., after training has finished, and the second method integrates quantization into the training loop.
-The latter is denoted by \emph{Quantization-aware Training (QAT)}~\cite{jacob_quantization_2017}.
-Both techniques come with their advantages and disadvantages: PPQ is extremely easy to integrate as it can be performed completely decoupled from a DNN's training process and does not requires any invasive changes to a DNN's architecture (i.e., no re-training to fine-tune quantization parameters).
-However, this usually comes at the cost of a larger error introduced by quantization as the required scale and zero point parameters are only roughly approximated.
-In contrast, QAT adapts quantization parameters as part of a DNN's training process and can hence yield better results.
-However, QAT only works properly with extensive network augmentation, which leads to a more complex and computationally expensive training process.
+Our pipeline implements two common ways to determine when to apply quantization to a DNN.
+The first method quantizes as a post-process (PPQ)~\cite{hubara_improving_2020}, i.e., after training, and the second method integrates quantization into the training loop.
+The latter is called \emph{Quantization-aware Training (QAT)}~\cite{jacob_quantization_2017}.
+Both techniques have their advantages and disadvantages: PPQ is extremely easy to integrate, as it can be performed completely decoupled from a DNN's training process and does not require any invasive changes to a DNN's architecture (i.e., no retraining to fine-tune quantization parameters).
+However, this usually comes at the cost of a larger error introduced by the quantization, since the required scale and zero point parameters are only roughly approximated.
+In contrast, QAT adjusts the quantization parameters as part of the DNN's training process and can therefore produce better results.
+However, QAT only works properly with extensive network augmentation, which results in a more complex and computationally expensive training process.